50 employee newsletter ideas for February 2024

 - Do launch new initiatives / Don’t stop in February

 Celebrations, launches, team accomplishments: It is always a great idea (and important) to include the most recent launches and team accomplishments in your internal communications so that your team can be well informed!
 Bonus tip: Use multiple reminders to help boost engagement.
-Meet your employees where they are and send updates to multiple channels from a single platform like Workshop.
+Meet your employees where they are and send updates to multiple channels (like Slack, Microsoft Teams, Sharepoint, and more) from a single platform like Workshop.

 Employee spotlight: Many companies these days operate in a hybrid or work-from-home model.
 With a remote team, it’s important to keep your employees engaged and connected to each other.
 One way to achieve this is to hold an employee spotlight in your employee newsletter each month in the form of a written interview, video, or short Q&A text alongside their photo.
 Include examples of the excellent work they do for the company, and a couple of personal interests too!